-When choosing financial counterparties, investment objects and business partners in the financial area, the Bank's policies and guidelines for sustainability are emphasised.
-Through its management and selection of providers, the Bank seeks to affect social development in a sustainable direction, including actively not choosing exposures that may result in infringement of human rights, corruption, financing of terrorism etc. The "Policy for responsible investments and responsible securities trading" is a key document for the Group's initiatives to establish sustainable financing and placement activities, and should have a risk-mitigating effect with a view to preventing unwanted exposure.
+When choosing financial counterparties, investment objects and business partners in the financial area, the Group's policies and guidelines for sustainability are emphasised.
+Through its management and selection of providers, Sparebanken Sør seeks to affect social development in a sustainable direction, including actively avoiding exposures that may result in infringement of human rights, corruption, financing of terrorism etc. The "Policy for responsible investments and responsible securities trading" is a key document for the Group's initiatives to establish sustainable financing and placement activities, and should have a risk-mitigating effect with a view to preventing unwanted exposure.